-We will not ask you for any personal data.
+The cost of a sober living home varies greatly, depending on the state and the number of residents.
+Regulations often limit the number of residents to fewer than 10.
+It is important to note that the referral service is free, regardless of whether you have health insurance or not.
 We may ask for your zip code or other relevant geographic information to track calls sent to other offices or to accurately identify local resources appropriate to your needs.
 Trained information specialists answer calls, transfer callers to state services or other appropriate intake centers in their states, and connect them to local assistance and support.

 Alcohol and drug addiction can have a devastating effect on the entire family.
 Substance abuse treatment works by helping individuals and families understand the impact of addiction and how to cope with it.
 Family interventions can be a first step towards recovery, and there are resources available to help children from families affected by alcohol and drug abuse.
 Living in a sober living home can be an effective way to promote lasting recovery, helping people maintain their sobriety as they adjust to life during and after treatment.